neondatabase/website/content/docs/guides/liquibase-workflow.md

 Liquibase command 'update' was executed successfully.
 ```

-### Understand database changes before saving and applying them
+### Review schema changes before saving and applying them

-It is a best practice to understand the changes before saving and applying them to the changelog, especially if someone else edited or created the changelog.
+It is a best practice to review schema changes before saving and applying them to your changelog.

-Running the following command to see if there are changesets that haven't been applied to the production database:
+Running the following command to see if there are changesets that haven't been applied to the source database:

 ```bash
 liquibase --url=jdbc:postgresql://ep-rapid-bush-01185324.us-east-2.aws.neon.tech:5432/blog status --verbose